 Disney’s Pop Century Resort is one of the most popular value resorts at Walt Disney World.
-This pop culture themed hotel is a really popular alternative to the All-Star Resorts and almost a cult favorite for some people.
+This pop culture themed hotel is a really popular alternative to the All-Star Resorts and a cult favorite for some people (it’s us, hi).
 Here’s everything you need to know when considering a stay at Pop Century!

 Pop Century Resort Basics

 Disney’s Pop Century Resort is a value resort located near Epcot and Disney’s Hollywood Studios.
-Rack rates for standard rooms at Pop Century in 2024 range from $183 to $392 per night.
+Rack rates for standard rooms at Pop Century in 2025 start at $183 per night.
 If you can snag a lower hotel rate, or a discount, Pop Century’s slight premium over off-property resorts will be more than made up for by the Disney spirit and convenience, in our opinion.

 Staying at Pop Century, you get the perks of any Disney stay.
 You’ll have access to free transportation (by bus and Skyliner, as discussed below) to and from the parks and Disney Springs.
 We’ll talk more about transportation below, but the Skyliner does make this hotel a good option if your trip will be heavily focused on Epcot and Hollywood Studios.